 Although the current level of operating reserves is below the target level identified above, the Trustees continue to look at and evaluate strategies for raising additional income whilst also reviewing key areas of operational expenditure so as to ensure the targeted reserves can be achieved in future years.
-The impact of lag funding during continued growth in pupil numbers from 8 to 10 form entry at The Warriner School has impacted upon reserves but this has been planned for and ceases in 2021/22.
+The impact of lagged funding during continued growth in pupil numbers from an 8 to 10 form entry at The Warriner School has impacted upon reserves but this has been planned for and ceases in 2024/25.
+Lagged funding is a year behind the students so looking at Pupil numbers the 10 form entry will be complete in the October 2023 Census with the funding followig in September 2024.

-The value of the restricted fixed asset fund at 31 August 2020 is £28,654,903, which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust and the balance of unspent capital grants.
+The value of the restricted fixed asset fund at 31 August 2021 is £29,577,075 (2020: £28,654,903), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust, together with the balance of unspent capital grants to be used on future capital expenditure net of capital loans associated with specific grant awards.
 These funds can only be realised by disposing of the associated tangible fixed assets.

-The pension reserve fund has a deficit balance at 31 August 2020 of £5,338,000, which represents the deficit in the LGPS at the balance sheet date.
+The pension reserve fund has a deficit balance at 31 August 2021 of £7,240,000, which represents the deficit in the LGPS at the balance sheet date.
 The effect of the LGPS deficit is that Academy Trust is required to make accelerated pension contributions over a number of years in order to fund the deficit.
 These accelerated pension contributions will be funded from the Trust's annual recurring income, which may significantly impact its ability to continue to deliver its educational outcomes with the available public funding it receives.
-The Trustees have noted however that the Government has provided a guarantee that in the event of an Academy closure, any outstanding LGPS liabilities would be met by the Department for Education.

-b.
-Investment policy
+The Trustees have noted however that the Government has provided a guarantee that in the event of an Academy closure, any outstanding LGPS liabilities would be met by the Department for Education b.
+Investment policy c.
+Principal risks and uncertainties